madnight/blog/source/_drafts/hetzner-aws.md

 The more self-management is required (blue), the more working hours you need to invest in the system and the more staff you will likely require.

 A Kubernetes cluster on Hetzner is considered to fall somewhere between traditional IT and IaaS.
 Hetzner provides the physical servers, storage, and networking, but everything beyond that is managed by the customer.
-AWS ECS Fargate, on the other hand, is a PaaS solution; you only need to manage your application and its data.
+AWS ECS Fargate, on the other hand, is a PaaS solution; you only need to manage your application and its data[^8].
 Please note that unless your Docker image is built entirely from scratch, you will typically need to maintain or at least support developers in updating their Dockerfile.

 ## Cost structure and Scenarios